nbougial-zone01-projects/ascii-art-reverse/README.md

 - Terminal width for alignment is detected via `tput cols` or `COLUMNS` (fallback: `80`).
 - If rendering logic changes intentionally, regenerate golden files and rerun `go test ./...`.
 - In interactive `bash`, prefer single quotes when input contains `!` to avoid history expansion errors.
+- `--reverse` only supports files produced without `--color` or `--align` flags.
+- When reversing, always specify the banner that was used to produce the art (e.g., `--reverse=file.txt shadow`).